Renting vs Purchasing a Home

 - The loan must be within the set Loan Limit for your area

-VA Loan Requirements (at least one)
+VA Loan Requirements

-- You have served 90 consecutive days of active service during war time
+- You have served 90 consecutive days of active service during wartime

 - You have served 181 days of active service during peacetime